debashish2014/clouds.io/README.md

 ## About

-There are many cloud services out there, but couldn't find a website which draws the comparison between different services available for a specific task.
+There are many cloud services out there mainly Azure & AWS, but couldn't find a website which draws a comparison between different services available for a specific task.
 This repository is an effort to do a simple comparison between them.

 ## Comparison